 Alexis HorstAssistant Archivist

 2021 Sacramental records scanning information

 Each parish is required to drop off their baptism, confirmation, marriage, and death registers that cover the dates July 1, 2016 through June 30, 2021 to one of three parish locations in the Archdiocese by Friday, September 3.
+Cincinnati area parishes may also drop off at the archives.
 The registers must be delivered the week before the date of vendor pickup.
-Strategic Solutions will pick up the registers from the drop off locations on Monday, September 6.
+Strategic Solutions will pick up the registers from the drop off locations on Thursday, September 9.

 Frequently asked questions

 Yes, you must make an appointment before visiting.
 We are open Monday–Friday, 9:00 a.m.– 4:30 p.m.
 To schedule an appointment and discuss your research needs, please call (513) 263-3387, email [email protected], or click the “Make a Research Appointment” button above.

 Very few of our records are available online.
 For a listing of records available for on-site research please search the catalog.

 Contact the parish where the sacrament was administered.
 If the parish is now closed or merged, consult the list below.

 If unsure where the sacrament took place, contact us for additional assistance using Request a Record or by phone.
 There is no fee for this type of research.

 The Archdiocese of Cincinnati Archives holds the records of many closed schools, but not all.
 Please contact us for a list of school records in the Archives using Request a Record or by phone.